Azure/Industrial-IoT/docs/opc-publisher/readme.md

    - `PublishingInterval`: The cyclic time in milliseconds, in which changes to a set of nodes (notifications) are sent to the subscriber (OPC Publisher).
 A small interval minimizes latency at the cost of network traffic and server load.
 For low latency it should be set to the smallest sampling interval and appropriate queue size values should be configured to avoid message loss.

 1. Data change notifications or event notifications are published by the OPC UA server to OPC Publisher.
 OPC UA only sends value changes, that means, if a value has not changed in the publishing cycle it is not send.
 If you need all values in a message you can use the `KeyFrameCount` or `HeartbeatInterval` options or read the values using `UseCyclicRead` [options](#configuration-schema) instead of subscriptions.
+OPC Publisher also emits meta data messages for all configured data sets inside a data set writer group unless disabled or not supported by the chosen [message format](./messageformats.md).

 1. The OPC Publisher can be configured to send notifications as soon as they arrive or batch them before sending which saves bandwidth and increases throughput.
 Sending a batch is triggered by exceeding the threshold of a specified number of messages or by exceeding a specified time interval.